xiaomeng1008/lgbm_model_transform/README.md

 LightGBM Model Transform
-¡¡¡¡LightGBM Model is usually deployed through Java for efficiency in production.
+  LightGBM Model is usually deployed through Java for efficiency in production.
 We trans Model Model to form like this:
     Tree 0
     leaf_no  node_type          feature_no   num_threshold        cate_threshold left_child  right_child  is_leaf_node
     Tree 1